Sections Of This Article

 Why Unconstrainedtime Watches Are Unusually Unusual

 You can see by looking at our watches that they are more unusual than most timepieces.
-If you look into the concepts that UnconstrainedTime watches relate to, you’ll understand why I say that we are arguably the first conceptual art jewelry based watch brand.
+If you understand the concepts that UnconstrainedTime watches relate to, you’ll understand why I say that we are arguably the first conceptual art jewellery based watch brand.

 A major reason that the watches I’ve designed are unusually unusual is that I am starting from a different background to other watchmakers.
 I have no training in watchmaking and a lot of traditional watches don’t appeal to my aesthetic tastes.
 My background is fine art and cutting-edge contemporary music, and it was only after I’d created my unique watches that I happily discovered that they align with the microbrand enthusiast’s love of uniqueness and creativity.